The Landau-Bloch type theorems for certain class of holomorphic and pluriharmonic mappings in $\mathbb{c}^n$: Abstract

 \section{Abstract}

-In this paper, we first define a class of holomorphic mappings in several variables which contains the class of Bochner $K$- mappings and give the lower estimates for the Bloch's constant for this class.
-We show that if $f$ is a Bochner $K$-mapping defined on the unit ball $B^n$ into $\IC^n$ then $f(B^n)$ contains a schlicht ball of radius atleast $1/12K^{2n-1}.$
+In this paper, we first define two classes of holomorphic mappings defined on the unit ball $B^n$ of $n$ dimensional complex space $\IC^n$ and obtain the lower estimates for Bloch's constant for these classes.
+Also, we derive the Landau-Bloch type theorem for some subclasses of pluriharmonic mappings defined on the unit ball $B^n$.